 Cost Savings: Timely detection of smoke can help mitigate potential damage, leading to cost savings in terms of property repairs and insurance premiums.

 Rely on Monarch’s high-quality smoke detection sensors to enhance fire safety and protect both guests and hotel property.
 Contact our experts to learn more about our Verkada products and their applications in your hotel.

 How A Hotel Can Tell If You Smoke: Choosing Verkada

-All in all, nowadays hotels know if you smoke in a hotel room by using advanced smoke detectors like Verkada’s SV11.
+So, how can a hotel tell if you smoke?
+Nowadays hotels know if you smoke in a hotel room by using advanced smoke detectors like Verkada’s SV23.
 Consider the following advantages of choosing Verkada for your hotel room smoke detectors: